engineblock/engineblock/docs/dev_annotated_diag.md

 ~~~
-public class DiagActivityType implements ActivityType, ActionDispenserProvider {
+public class DiagActivityType implements ActivityType {
 ~~~

-All the *...DispenserProvider* types are decorator interfaces.
-You can choose to implement any or all of ActionDispenserProvider, InputDispenserProvider, and MotorDispenserProvider.
-Most ActivityType implementations will only care about ActionDispenserProvider.
+The ActivityType interface uses default methods for the *...DispenserProvider* methods.
+Most ActivityType implementations will only need ActionDispenser(...).

 ### DiagActivityType has a name